 True or False: Marinating meat, poultry & fish before grilling reduces more than 90 percent of cancer-causing compounds.
 You’ll get the answer below.

-Grilling season is quickly approaching, and that’s a good thing.
+Grilling season is upon us, and that’s a good thing.
 Grilling causes less mess in the kitchen and is a healthy, lower-fat way to prepare many foods.

 Depending on how and what you grill, however, it can pose hidden dangers: increased risk of cancer, heart disease, and other health complications.